Policy and Program

 Workplace Violence Prevention Advisory Committee

 A. The University has established theWorkplace Violence Prevention Advisory Committee.
-The Committee will be co-chaired by representatives from Human Resources and University Police, and will report to the Vice President for Administration.
+The Committee will be co-chaired by representatives from Human Resources and University Police, and will report to the Vice President for Operations.
 The Committee, as part of its charge, will participate in conducting a physical risk assessment evaluation of the Campus.
 On or about July 1st of each year, the Committee will also review the annual summary of incidents of workplace violence for the previous year, and make recommendations as appropriate.
 The Committee will also annually review the on-line Workplace Violence Prevention training module and make recommendations as appropriate.
 The campus will be evaluating the roles of this Committee, prescribed in this policy, with those of the existing Personal Safety Advisory Committee, whose role was previously established by the SUNY Board of Trustees.

 B. The Committee includes representatives from all vice presidential areas including University Police, Office of Human Resources, Environmental Health and Safety, Student Affairs, Research, External Affairs, Ombudsman, all bargaining units, and others as deemed appropriate by the President to sit on the Committee.